TheArtificial/theartificial.nl/source/blog/2017/07-27-dating-apps.html.md

 **Inner Circle** and **Sudy** all ask a bit more about the user and what they’re looking for.
 When signing up for these services, expect to answer questions about lifestyle, cultural background, and physical traits. **Appetence** takes things a step further, asking for musical, gastronomical, film, and fashion preferences. **OKCupid** requires the user to answer at least 15 questions before seeing potential matches.
 That’s a lot of investment to see what fish are in the sea!

-Dense profiles are an easy way to narrow down your search and to decide if you are interested or not before chatting, but by setting too many requirements, you might miss the most wonderful thing in dating : surprising encounters!
+Dense profiles are an easy way to narrow down your search and to decide if you are interested or not before chatting, but by setting too many requirements, you might miss the most wonderful thing in dating: surprising encounters!

 ![Profile density](07-14-dating-apps/profile-density.png)